 “So’s!
 You know what you’re doing?
 You big bucket of sauerkraut!
-You, and the other three geniuses just got us all fucked out of a five dollar raise, and some benefits!”
+You, and the other three geniuses just got us all beat out of a five dollar raise, and some benefits!”

 “Hey, we tried,” whined Swede Svenson.
 Hey, ve twied.

-“Swede, if your brain was even half the size of your dick, we would all be rolling in five dollar raises, and some more vacation days so shut the fuck up,” Santelli yelled.
+“Swede, if your brain was even half the size of a chickpea, we would all be rolling in five dollar raises, and some more vacation days so shut the fuck up,” Santelli yelled.
 “What we need are our own attorneys, not these incompetent farmers from the potato fields of Europe!”

-Swede was scratching his head, and looking down at his coveralls below his waist.
-He’d never thought to compare his brain to his thing.
-Funny coincidence though, his wife, Darlene, had made the same reference many times, always when he was trying to poke it into her hidey place.
+Swede was scratching his head, and looking down at the floor He’d never thought to compare his brain to a vegetable.
+Funny coincidence though, his wife, Darlene, had made a similar reference.

-She always yelled out, “Ow!
-Holy shit, Swede!
-I wish your brain that was the big organ instead of this fuckin’ stick of firewood hanging between your legs.”
+She always yelled out, “Swede, damn-it.
+Quit thinking like a damn potato!"
 And this coming from a woman who went to church every Sunday.
 Swede had never been accused of being smart.
 Maybe he should ask Herman what to do.
 He watched Santelli storm towards the door, and he began to feel desperate.